 WhatsApp became a useful communication tool as management tried to gauge the impact of the floods on the homes of employees and other stakeholders, communicate with them and gain an understanding of who was available and who wasn’t.

 “We got to about Friday, Saturday and it became apparent that we were down to a skeleton staff because it was scary to drive on any roads and houses were starting to flood,” he said.

 “We couldn’t get people to come in and operate the airport.

 “That was really what drove our call to close the airport on Sunday, we didn’t want people at risk.”

 Some passengers on the last arriving flight even opted to stay in the terminal overnight rather than risk the journey to an evacuation centre with the dam under threat.

-Asked what big lesson was learned from the disaster, Gill points to the impact of social media and the need for the airport to be engaged with the community.
-A media operative from Queensland Airports’ Gold Coast office had also been tuning into conference calls and handling social media.
+Asked what big lesson was learned from the disaster, A media operative from Queensland Airports’ Gold Coast office had also been tuning into conference calls and handling social media.
 It was decided this was the most effective way to communicate the closure.